TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-26.md

+## Sum of even and odd digits of an integer

 **Problem statement**

 - Given a positive number as input n, write a program to find the sum of all its even digits and odd digits seperately.